 MIT Lab Tours & Workshops

 We’re excited to offer a limited number of MIT lab tours and workshops in conjunction with the MIT Energy Conference!
 These tours provide a behind-the-scenes look at groundbreaking energy research across several MIT facilities.
-Attendees have received an email to express interest in these opportunities.

 MIT.nano Lab